 Sometimes, due to Fast Startup feature, your USB hard drive might not be recognized by Windows 10.
 This can create all sorts of problems, especially if you use USB storage to store important data.
 Fortunately, you can easily fix this by following these steps:

-- Open Control Panel and go to Hardware and Sound > Power Options.
+- When Control Panel opens, go to Hardware and Sound > Power Options.

 - When Power Option opens, click on Choose what the power button does.